Efficient Learning on Large Graphs using a Densifying Regularity Lemma: Learning with subgraph SGD

-Recall that in \Cref{subsec:subgraph_sgd} we proposed a method for fitting an IBG to the graph by calculating the loss in \Cref{prop:efficient_sparse_loss} restricted to random subgraphs.
-Here, we prove that the gradients calculated with respect to the set of sampled nodes approximate the gradients calculated over the full graph.
-The proof is similar to that of Proposition E.1 in \citep{finkelshtein2024learning}, while making the necessary changes to accommodate for the weighted Frobenius norm as well as the no-longer symmetric structure of \ibg.
+In the following section, we prove that the gradients calculated using diode-sampling SGD with respect to the sampled diodes approximate those calculated over the full graph using the standard loss in (\ref{eq:dir_inefficient_loss}).
+Throughout the section we denote $\mu=1/\sum q_{i,j}$ and refer only to the sample loss of diode-sampling SGD.